Interrupted Fern foliage

 Hardiness Zone: 3a

-Interrupted Fern features bold spikes of brown flowers rising above the foliage in mid summer.
+Interrupted Fern is primarily valued in the landscape or garden for its cascading habit of growth.
+It features bold spikes of brown flowers rising above the foliage in mid summer.
 Its enormous oval bipinnately compound leaves are lime green in colour.
 The foliage often turns tan in fall.
-The fruit is not ornamentally significant.

 Interrupted Fern is an herbaceous fern with a shapely form and gracefully arching fronds.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.